 Mental health is often looked down upon in the Muslim community.
 People spend time and money to treat diabetes, cholesterol, or blood pressure.
 But the same attention is not given to mental health.
 If someone in a Muslim family is being treated for mental health, it is always kept a secret.
 By hiding something that shouldn’t be hidden, you are losing a lot of valuable prayers.
 Moreover, when you treat mental health like normal health issues, others might learn a thing or two.
-Some of them might even follow your footsteps and normalize mental health to seek support.
+Some of them might even follow in your footsteps and normalize mental health to seek support.

-We have just handpicked top craziest reasons why Muslims ignore mental health, and sadly, there are many more.
+We have just handpicked the top craziest reasons why Muslims ignore mental health, and sadly, there are many more.
 However, it’s about time people understand mental illness and what Islam says about it.

 How Islam Helps to Heal Mental Illness

 Islam is beautiful because it always has a solution to all your problems.
 Even if you are stressed, Islam gives clear instructions to overcome.
 You can easily find related surahs and supplications that will help you overcome stress.

 But sometimes, you might hear people say that if you are faithful to Allah, you are unlikely to be depressed.
 Honestly, it is not true because Islam doesn’t expect you to be superhuman.
 You can be upset, worried, or even depressed, but it shouldn’t consume you.
 To overcome all these, you need to seek solace through Islam while attaining professional help.